Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/README.md

 ## Problem Statement

-Get business insigth using data analysis to make better business decisions in the future.
+Gain business insights using data analysis to make better business decisions in the future.
 One way to mind-map the understanding of this project is to use Aim's grid.
-It is a tool that assists in gathering important information about the project for successful project execution.
+It is a tool that assists in gathering important information about the project to help complete a successful project execution.

 <p align="center">
   <img width="400" height="500" src="https://github.com/Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/blob/main/Aim's%20Grid.jpg">